VIEW BY TOPIC

 Companies who do branding right:

 - Dropbox.
-A vibrant color palette with emphasis on imagery tells the story of their creativity and
+A vibrant color palette with an emphasis on imagery tells the story of their creativity and services.

 - Wells Fargo.
-A bank that builds a familiarity and subtle sophistication with its consistent use of that cherry red font and horse-drawn stagecoach.
+A bank that builds familiarity and subtle sophistication with its consistent use of that cherry red font and horse-drawn stagecoach.
 Their slogan “Together, we can go far” is splendid.
-What other bank trademark can you recall?
+What other bank trademarks can you recall?

 - Parkinson’s Foundation.
 A logo that resembles a brain inside a head clues everyone immediately on its research around the neurological disorder.
 They use a bright blue that suggests hope and vibrancy.